 Signs & Symbols: They’re all around us.
-The visual vernacular of how we’re advertised to shapes the way we think about things.
-We’re big fans of getting out into the grocery stores to see what’s happening in the real space and the aesthetics of hand-painted sale signs struck us as unique and useful.
+The visual vernacular of advertising shapes the way we think about things.
+We’re big fans of getting out into the grocery stores to see what’s happening in the real space and the aesthetics of hand-painted sale grocery store signs struck us as unique and useful.
 As designers, in a world inundated with digital printing, digital advertising—digital everything, evidence of the human hand really stands out.

 Wandering through the grocery retail experience

 Our CPG work leads to spending a lot of time in retail grocery spaces of all varieties.
-We don’t just look at packaging though—we approach the experience holistically through the eyes of the consumer.
-We get a better idea of what we can do to help a package stand out on shelf, but also hone in on details others might miss.
+We don’t just look at packaging though.
+Approaching the experience holistically through the eyes of the consumer, we get a better idea of what we can do to help a package stand out on shelf.
+But also, we hone in on details others might miss.
 Enter: The grocery store sign.

 It’s about taking a moment to appreciate the things that are right in front of you.

 You know the type—seen in corner shops, independent stores or ethnic local grocery mainstays.
 The hand painted grocery store signage is simplicity at its best: a handwritten advertisement that quickly and loudly communicates the sale of the week, a new item, or whatever current promo the store is offering.

 Set apart from the functional, digitally printed window ads of national chains, the human craft grabs our attention.
 Hand-painted grocery store signage is lush with brushstroke texture, subtle hints of graphite ruling, and a little spattering of paint.
 All of this is invisible from afar, but up close reads more as a work of art.